I Tried 5 Text to CAD AI Tools for Faster Drafting: Here’s What Worked

 OpenArt dashboard

-For instance, when I described a "futuristic bridge with organic curves and integrated lighting," the AI generated a design that captured the essence of my description, complete with flowing lines and illuminated elements.
+For instance, when I described a "futuristic bridge with organic curves and integrated lighting," the AI generated a design that captured my description.

 Try OpenArt’s AI CAD Drawing Generator for free.